DataSciGeek/flutter-covid-tracker/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## TODO
+1. Add a drawer
+2. Add a News Feed
+3. Plot the Latest Information into Charts
+4. Modify the overall UI of the App

+## FOR NOW!
+*Handle Screenshots: see my previous corovirus repo*